camilla-cs/T1A2portfolioassignment/README.md

 + The website can be easily navigated by using the navigation bar at the top of the screen which will take the user through different pages of the website:
 + **Home** Will take you directly to the homepage.
 + **About me** Personal presentation of myself, my hobbies and interests.
-+ **Work** The user will find a resume mockup as well as a navigation bar with professional and personal links.
++ **Work** In this page there's a button that will open a new tab with a mockup resume and at the end the user will find a navigation bar with icons as links for professional and personal accounts such as Github, Linkedin, Facebook and Instagram.

 + **Contact** The user can find a way to contact me by email and phone number but also by submitting a message via form.
 + **Blog** The blog page has four different contents that will take you to pages where I'm able to express my passion for travel, anime, manga, music and also a place where I can talk about my future projects.